 To offset the loss of educated workers to “superstar cities,” more places are offering perks like relocation stipends and the option to work remotely.

 It was the spring of 2010 and Erik Johnson had just graduated from the University of Vermont with a bachelor’s in economics.
 Two years prior, Johnson had moved to Burlington from Boston to finish his degree, attracted by the Green Mountain State’s natural beauty and laid-back culture.
 Vermont had a lot of perks for an avid trail runner like Johnson, but he quickly learned that job opportunities were not among them.
-After a nearly year-long search, Johnson was grateful to land a gig as a webmaster at a local company.
+After a nearly year-long search, Johnson was grateful to land a gig as a web developer at a local company.
 It didn’t pay much, but it was better than nothing.
 Still, he concluded that Vermont’s largest city (population 42,000) didn’t offer much in the way of career advancement.
 So, when Johnson was offered a job at a research university in Boston the following year, he jumped at the opportunity.

 Johnson’s story is hardly unusual.
 For decades, young, highly educated Vermonters have left the state to pursue career opportunities in bigger cities.
 At the same time, Vermont has failed to attract and retain enough outside talent to offset this loss.
 This phenomenon is known as “brain drain,” and there’s an emerging consensus among policymakers that it may contribute to many of America’s social, economic, and political problems.